Maclenn77/co2-emissions-app/README.md

 # Co2 Emissions Web App

 Carbon dioxide emissions are the primary driver of global climate change.
-To create awareness about the problem, this project fetch World Bank's data related to Co2 Emissions per capita and show the data in an accessible way.
+To create awareness about the problem, this project fetches World Bank's data related to Co2 Emissions per capita and shows the data in an accessible way.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).